Our People

 Undergraduate Research Assistant

-Augustine is a freshman double majoring in Public Health on the Premed track and Spanish.
+Augustine is a sophomore double majoring in Public Health on the Premed track and Spanish.
 She is involved with the Honors College Residential Society as the Resident Liaison, the Caduceus Club, Medical Spanish Club, and MedLife.
 She is interested in healthcare administration, healthcare promotion, and social determinants of health.
 She enjoys baking, going to the gym, and spending time with friends.

 Blessing Lesi